bojackchen/digital-flow/README.md

 the original verilog HDL design.
 All the digital gates are from your specified synthesis library, meaning that it is indeed physically implementable.

-## Step 4: Post-synthesis simulation
+## Step 4: Post-Synthesis Simulation
 ### Prerequisite
 - Tool: Synopsys&reg; VCS
 - Input: behavior model of the standard digital cell library, gate-level netlist from last step,